blackpeps/dbmslab2023/09. Implementation of Set Operations, nested and queries/readme.md

-## 08. Implementation of order by, group by, and having.
+## 09. Implementation of Set Operations, nested and queries.

 > This section will contain two practice questions.
+One question is a combination of all the topics mentioned.
+There will be three questions according to each section.
 You may write any one of these in the rough record, while the other will be referred for the lab exam. **But for the fair record, you may only write what is given by the teacher.**

 ---